FreePYQ logoFreePYQ

 Explanation:

 The statements establish that all burgers are pizza, fries, and taco, creating an overlapping set.
 Conclusion I assumes all pizza are taco, but the original statements only confirm that all burgers are both pizza and taco, not that all pizza are taco.
-Thus, I doesn't follow.
+So, I doesn't follow.
 Conclusion II states some taco are fries, which is valid since all burgers are both taco and fries, ensuring some overlap.
-Hence, only II follows, making option D correct.
+Hence, only II follows, so option D is correct.

 Question 97